wknishio/variable-terminal/readme.txt

 This software is primarily a command-line tool driven by text commands.

-After successfully connecting and authenticating to a server, the client console<br>
-can receive text command inputs from the user.
+After successfully connecting and authenticating to a server, the client console can receive text command inputs from the user.

-When the user types a command in client and press enter, this software checks if<br>
-the command must be redirected to the external shell running on the server or if<br>
-the command is a exclusive command of this software.
+When the user types a command in client and press enter, this software checks if the command must be redirected to the external shell running on the server or if the command is a exclusive command of this software.

 Most of the functions of this software are executed by these exclusive commands.

-After configuring the server, the server console can also receive text command<br>
-inputs, but only exclusive commands of this software.
+After configuring the server, the server console can also receive text command inputs, but only exclusive commands of this software.

-When using graphical console, the helper menu "Commands" will be available,<br>
-assisting the use of all exclusive commands of this software.
+When using graphical console, the helper menu "Commands" will be available, assisting the use of all exclusive commands of this software.

 Some of the available exclusive commands in client console:

-* Commands \*VTFILETRANSFER or \*VTFT do file transfers.
+* Commands *VTFILETRANSFER or *VTFT do file transfers.
-* Commands \*VTSCREENSHOT or \*VTSCS do remote screen captures.
+* Commands *VTSCREENSHOT or *VTSCS do remote screen captures.
-* Commands \*VTGRAPHICSLINK or \*VTGL toggle remote desktop control.
+* Commands *VTGRAPHICSLINK or *VTGL toggle remote desktop control.
-* Commands \*VTAUDIOLINK or \*VTAL toggle audio chat communication.
+* Commands *VTAUDIOLINK or *VTAL toggle audio chat communication.
-* Commands \*VTBELL or \*VTBL play remote system audio alert.
+* Commands *VTBELL or *VTBL play remote system audio alert.

 There are more exclusive commands in client console and server console:

-* Commands \*VTHELP or \*VTHLP show a list of available exclusive commands./pre>
+* Commands *VTHELP or *VTHLP show a list of available exclusive commands.
-* Commands \*VTHELP [COMMAND] or \*VTHLP [CMD] show more details about<br>
-specific exclusive commands.
+* Commands *VTHELP [COMMAND] or *VTHLP [CMD] show more details about specific exclusive commands.

 ## Building from sources

 The minimum required java version to build from sources is at least JDK 1.7.

-The included scripts "build.bat" and "build.sh" perform the build process using<br>
-ant and the file "build.xml" is an ant build file for this software.
+The included scripts "build.bat" and "build.sh" perform the build process using ant and the file "build.xml" is an ant build file for this software.

-After running the ant build file, the packaged application distributions can be<br>
-found in the "dist" folder.
+After running the ant build file, the packaged application distributions can be found in the "dist" folder.

 ## Used libraries